onimp/oni_multiplayer/README.md

 Working functionality:

+- Currently tested in Vanilla only (NO DLC)
+- Basic main menu UI
-- Buttons in UI (Join/Load/Create MP game)
+  - Join/Load/Create MP game
 - Ability to join/invite friends via Steam overlay UI
-- Loading game save to all new joiners
 - Showing cursor of all active players
-- Syncing tool actions (dig/build/mop/harvest/etc)
+- Syncing user actions (dig/build/mop/harvest/etc and other from bottom toolbar)
-- Syncing time settings (pause/warp speed)
+- Syncing warp settings and pause
+- Additional diagnostic showing amount of synchronization error
+  - Always 0 on the server side
+  - Huge on any client :)
+- Every mornings hard syncs to avoid accumulated errors
+- Hard sync on any server save

 That is it.
 Nothing else is working yet.
 No actions will be synchronised yet.
 It is just a proof of concept.